 “Yeah, Northgate has that too.
 I didn’t think about it because I transferred from Foothill Middle School so it was all automatic.”

-“And your parent has to bring a credit card or checkbook to pay fees,” Jeremy added.
+“And your parents have to bring a credit card or checkbook to pay fees,” Jeremy added.

 “Ditto that for Northgate, too.”

-“Hey, there’s my folks!”
+“Hey, there are my folks!”
 Greg said.
 Another SUV pulled into the driveway, and Greg and Nikki’s parents got out.